ChelseaGuan/Risk-Warzone-Game/README.md

 ## About the Project
-Worked collaboratively in a team of four developers via Github to develop a C++ program compatible with the rules of the “Warzone” version of Risk, accessible at https://www.warzone.com/.
+Worked collaboratively in a team of four developers via Github to develop a computer program compatible with the rules of the “Warzone” version of Risk, accessible at https://www.warzone.com/.
 The objective of the game is to conquer all territories on the map.

 ### Development
 This project was developed in the CLion IDE from JetBrains.
+The language used is C++.

 ### Features